-Chancroid is caused by a type of bacteria called Haemophilusducreyi.
+Chancroid is a type of bacterial infection caused by a bacteria called Haemophilus ducreyi.

-The infection is found mainly in developing and third world countries.
+This infection is mainly found in the third world and developing nations..

-Common locations affected in men are foreskin, groove behind the head of the penis, shaft of
+The areas affected in men due to this infection are foreskin, shaft, head of the penile organ, the opening of the urethra, groove behind the head of the penis, and scrotum.

 Other areas, such as the inner vagina lips (labia minora), the area between the genitals and the

 anus (perineal area), and the inner thighs may also be involved.
 The most common symptoms

 in women are pain with urination and intercourse.